smartdevicelink/sdl_evolution/proposals/NNNN-New-vehicle-data-HandsOffSteering.md

 ## Introduction

-This proposal is to add new vehicle data `HandsOffSteering` to know if driver has hands on steering or not.
+This proposal is to add new vehicle data `HandsOffSteering` to know whether or not a driver has his or her hands on the steering wheel.

 ## Motivation

 In order to partner with more diverse app partners, we need to provide additional sets of vehicle data items through SDL.
 This goes in line with commitment to enhance SDL with even richer vehicle data content.
-Information about whether driver has hands on steering or not is useful for apps that compute driver score and provide insurance.
+Information about whether a driver has hands on the steering wheel or not is useful for apps that compute driver score and provide insurance.

 ## Proposed Solution